Warsaw: Urbanism and architecture

 Warsaw is an eclectic city, combining divergent architectural styles and designs.
 Clockwise: Barbican outpost (16th century), Kanonia Street (17th century), Visitationist Church (18th century), Krongold Tenement (19th century), and the Ministry of Agriculture with skyscrapers (20th century, 21st century).

 Warsaw's long and eclectic history left a noticeable mark on its architecture and urban form.
 Unlike most Polish cities, Warsaw's cityscape is dominated by contemporary architecture, with functionalist and modern edifices.
 Nonetheless, built heritage is still present in the Old Town and the southern part of the central district.
 Warsaw is among the European cities with the highest number of skyscrapers in Europe and is home to European Union's tallest building.
-Skyscrapers are mostly centered around the Śródmieście district, with many located in the commercial district of Wola.
+Skyscrapers are mostly centred around the Śródmieście district, with many located in the commercial district of Wola.
 A concentric zone pattern emerged within the last decades; the majority of Warsaw's residents live outside the commercial city centre and commute by metro, bus or tram.
 Residential property in the central neighbourhoods is often reserved for commercial activity or temporary (tourist, student) accommodation.
 The nearest residential zones are predominantly located on the outskirts of the inner borough, in Ochota, Mokotów and Żoliborz or along the Vistula in Powiśle.

 A seat of Polish monarchs since the end of the 16th century, Warsaw remained a small city with only privately owned palaces, mansions, villas and several streets of townhouses designed by the finest German, Italian and Dutch architects, among them Tylman van Gameren, Andreas Schlüter, Jakub Fontana, and Enrico Marconi.
 The buildings situated in the vicinity of the Warsaw Old Town represent nearly every European architectural style and historical period.
 Warsaw has excellent examples of architecture from the Gothic, Renaissance, Baroque and Neoclassical periods, all of which are located within walking distance of the centre.
 This architectural richness has led to Warsaw being described by some commentators as either Paris of the East or Paris of the North.